 Leading by example

 Krista Ragaini, director of marketing and client experience at Lithionics, leads with both results and intention in mind.
-She sees leadership as developing the people behind the work.
-“I’ve had people on my team who are very early in their career,” she said.
-“So how are they learning?
-How can I show up as this strong female leader, showing them that I’m constantly networking, constantly asking questions?”
+For her, leadership is about developing the people behind the work.
+“I’ve had team members who are very early in thier careers,” she said.
+“One of the things I think about most is how they're learning and growing.
+I want them to see what leadership looks like in action — building relationships, asking thoughtful questions and never assuming you have all the answers."

-She describes her style as outgoing and direct, but adaptable to the needs of her team.
-“I want to show up as my true authentic self,” she said, “but I’m also constantly trying to learn and be better.”
+She describes her leadership style as intentional and collaborative, setting clear expectations while creating space for her team to grow.
+“I want to show up as my true authentic self,” she said, “I also believe in staying curious.
+I’m constantly learning and growing.”

-That drive carries beyond the office.
+That mindset extends beyond the office.
 As a dedicated fitness instructor, she teaches early morning classes before starting her workday.
-“If I’m not working out, I’m not happy.”
-Protecting that space fuels her dedication.
-And by showing up as she is, she gives her team permission to do the same.
+"Movement has always been a big part of my life.
+It's how I start my day grounded and energized.”
+Protecting that time fuels her focus and dedication.
+And by showing up as she is, she creates space for her team to do the same.

 Bringing all voices to the table